 The biggest con to having a credit card in college is that you have access to credit!

 Credit card companies charge outrageous interest rates.
 The $500 you charge on a credit card could turn into thousands if you’re only paying the minimum payment.
-And once you get yourself into credit card debt it can be hard to get out of.
+And once you get yourself into credit card debt, it can be hard to get out of it.